Peach Blueberry Pie

 • Reduce oven temperature to 350°.

-• In a large bowl toss peaches and blueberries together.
+• In a large bowl toss 4 cups ripe peaches, peeled and sliced and 2 cups fresh blueberries together.
 Add fruit to pastry shell.

-• Bake pie for 1 hour and 10 minutes, until set.
+• Bake pie for 1 hour and 10 minutes, or until set.

 • Cool the pie to room temperature.
-Cover and refrigerate until ready to serve.
+Cover and refrigerate for several hours until the custard is set.

 RECIPE VIDEO: